 American Flatbread pizza is heaquartered just a few miles down the road from us in Waitsfield VT.
 They have a hugely popular dinner on Fri and Sat nights but you can get their products in grocery stores all over the country, and even in the Cayman Islands.
 In the Western half of the US, their flatbread is made and sold by Food Remembers.
 There are also American Flatbread oven side restaurants in Ashburn, VA ; Los Alamos, CA; Burlington, VT; Middlebury, VT. www.americanflatbread.com

-Johnson Woolen Mills:this is the jacket you will see "genuine" (i.e., likely seventh or eight generation!)
+Johnson Woolen Mills: this is the jacket you will see "genuine" (i.e., likely seventh or eight generation!)
 Vermonters wearing for both work and hunting.
-Not inexpensive but very well made in the USA and you will likely only need one or two in a lifetime.
+Not inexpensive but very well made in the USA and you will likely only need a couple of them in your lifetime.
 Available online at www.johnsonwoolenmills.com and at their Johnson VT store about 45 minutes north of our inn.

 The VT Teddy Bear factory is in Vergennes VT, about a 45 minute drive from our inn. www.vermontteddybear.com